PR-CYBR/vTOC/README.md

 ## Documentation

 Additional deployment guidance is available in [`docs/DEPLOYMENT.md`](docs/DEPLOYMENT.md) including Compose, Swarm, Fly.io, and sample `inputs.json` files for each setup mode.
+For production status updates and release notes, subscribe to the GitHub Discussion **Deployment Strategy: live branch** (link in the deployment guide) so you know when `live` has been updated and whether a rollback or hotfix is in flight.